 I love Thanksgiving food!
-I love stuffing, mashed potatoes, stuffed mushrooms, and lots of gravy.
+I love stuffing, roasted potatoes, stuffed mushrooms, and lots of gravy.
 But let’s face it – most Thanksgiving food is brown.
-You just need to check out the #VeganThanksgiving hashtag on Instagram and you’ll see just how drag the meal can look.
+You just need to check out the #VeganThanksgiving hashtag on Instagram and you’ll see just how much of drag the meal can look.

 This Holiday Kale Salad is full of colors – green kale, orange roasted squash, and bright red pomegranate seeds – so it’s definitely Instagram worthy.
 With all of those colors come lots of nutrients.
 Kale, butternut squash, and pomegranate seeds are all loaded with lots of vitamins, minerals, antioxidants, and phytonutrients – nutrients you might not find in all of that brown food.